anmarkoulis/event-sourcing/docs/presentation.md

 ## Event Sourcing & CQRS with FastAPI and Celery

-**PyCon Athens 2025**

----

-# My Journey: From Celestial Chaos to System Chaos

-- **Senior Staff Engineer** @ Orfium
+**Antonis Markoulis** | Senior Staff Engineer @ Orfium **PyCon Athens 2025**
-- **10+ years** Python experience
-- **Background**: Physics → Computational Physics → Software Engineering
-- **Now**: Debugging real-world system chaos
-- **Philosophy**: Right architecture for each problem

 <!--
 Hello everybody!
 I'm super excited to be presenting at PyCon Athens.
-This is the first one, both for PyCon in Greece but also for me so it's extra important.
-That's why I'd like to thank the committee for having me here - it's truly an honor to be part of this inaugural event.
+This is the first PyCon in Greece, so it's truly an honor to be part of this inaugural event.

-I'm Antonis Markoulis, Senior Staff Engineer at Orfium.
-I've been coding in Python for over 10 years.
-I initially started working professionally with C++, but with Python I loved the way that I didn't have to deal with the low-level stuff and could actually focus on solving the problem rather than following a dangling pointer.
+I'm Antonis Markoulis, Senior Staff Engineer at Orfium, where I work with multiple teams and am responsible for technical growth and software quality across the organization.
+I've been coding in Python for over 10 years, and I love solving complex distributed systems problems.

-My journey started in Physics, specifically computational physics and simulation software.
-I worked a lot in my university years with celestial dynamics simulating chaotic trajectories.
-Turns out, production systems are way more chaotic than comets.
-People tend to add this extra chaos in our lives that we just love to tackle.
+Today I want to share with you how we solved a real production nightmare using event sourcing and CQRS with familiar Python tools like FastAPI and Celery.
+Let me start with the problem that led us to this solution.
 -->

 ---